next-carlosmanueldiaz/servernull/README.md

 > **Note:**
 > - Possibly it will be necessary to create a Lambda to find out if an authenticated user is in the list of Admins (User Pool) to make a really secure login.

- - Automatic s3 upload
+ - Automatic s3 upload with aws cli:
    We can use the pre-push git hook to upload all files changed in the project.
 To do this, you must:
 	- put pre-push hook in hooks folder on .git folder of the project.
 	- create a virtualenv inside the project
-	- install pipenv
+	- install pipenv: pip install pipenv
-	- install aws cli
+	- install aws cli: pipenv install aws
 	- configure ~/.aws/credentials
 	- every push you do in the project will be copy to s3 the changed files.